 Cookies and Tracking

-When you use our Services, we may store “cookies”, which are strings of code, on your computer.
+When you access our Services, we ask for your permission to store ‘cookies’ which are strings of code, on your computer.
 We use those cookies to collect information about the users’ visits and use of our website or Services.
-The users may turn off cookies that have been placed on their computer by following the instructions on their browser, but if they block cookies, it may be more difficult (and maybe even impossible) to use some aspects of the Services.
+The users may turn off cookies that have been placed on their computer by following the instructions on their browser, however, if they block cookies, it may be more difficult (and maybe even impossible) to use some aspects of the Services.

 - to allow you to participate in interactive features of our website when you choose to do so;

 - to provide member support and to communicate you about your account;

 - to monitor the usage of our website;